Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 ### ***A. The 200 CP Budget and The Rule of Duplicates***

-*Your main deck—which encompasses all Units, Leaders, Assets, Events, Upgrades, and Terrain cards—must contain a collection of cards with a maximum total Command Point (CP) value of 200\.
+*Your main deck—which encompasses all Units, Leaders, Assets, Events, Upgrades, and Terrain cards—must contain a collection of cards with a maximum total Requisition Point (RP) value of 200.
+Command Points (CP) are strictly reserved as a runtime action currency and do not govern deck construction.
 There is no minimum or maximum limit on the physical number of cards within the main deck; the cumulative CP cost alone dictates the deck's volume.
-You may choose to field a massive swarm of inexpensive units or a highly concentrated strike force of elite entities, provided the total cost does not exceed 200 CP.*
+You may choose to field a massive swarm of inexpensive units or a highly concentrated strike force of elite entities, provided the total cost does not exceed 200 RP.*

 *To ensure deck diversity and prevent strategic monopolization, Quantum Nexus strictly enforces the **Rule of Duplicates**.
 As defined by the universal card properties, every card features a printed Duplicates stat.
 The combined quantity of a specific card across both your main deck and your sideboard must never exceed this printed numerical limit under any circumstances.*

 ### ***B. The Leadership Limit***

-*Within your 200 CP main deck budget, you may allocate a maximum of 25 CP to cards bearing the "Leader" subtype.
-This sub-limit ensures that armies rely on a well-rounded supporting cast rather than an overwhelming concentration of unique commanders.*
+Within your 200 RP main deck Requisition Budget, you may allocate a maximum of 25 RP to cards bearing the 'Leader' subtype.
+This sub-limit ensures that armies rely on a well-rounded supporting cast rather than an overwhelming concentration of unique commanders.

 ### ***C. Mission Cards and Domain Restrictions***